porterjamesj/website/content/hiking/lt23/day7/index.md

 Holy cow what I day!
 Strap-On is up and at 'em early, leaving while I'm still bleary-eyed in my sleeping bag.
 I wake up to a still-foggy Bromley.
 Boooo.
 I faff around for an hour hoping for it to clear up for a view, but eventually give up and leave around 8am.

 My goal for today is to make it to Little Rock Pond Shelter, 18 miles from here.
-I hadn't been planning such an ambitious day, but Strap-On told me to push for it because its such a beautiful spot, and both times he's hiked this trail he's passed by it in the middle of the day and wished it made sense for him to stay overnight.
+I hadn't been planning such an ambitious day, but Strap-On told me to push for it because it's such a beautiful spot, and both times he's hiked this trail he's passed by it in the middle of the day and wished it made sense for him to stay overnight.
 I told him I didn't think I could do 18 miles and he said "Nah you got it, it's all downhill!"

 With this lofty goal in mind, I set out hiking and the fog blows off about 30 minutes later.
 Should have waited a bit longer for the mountain view.
 Oh well.
 The hiking is amazing out the gate, and all downhill like Strap-On promised.